 γραμματευς (12:38; "scribes") This word has an obvious English cognate: "Grammar."
 The question for us today is, whom do we need to watch out for -- who are the grammarians today?
 I struggle with this question a bit more personally -- how do I become a grammarian, who says "no" to the working of the Lord, either in my congregation or in my denomination?
-I shy from critique, especially on election day, when we are all in a frenzy, but rather look inward and wonder...how do I become someone whom Jesus warns against.
+How do I NOT become someone whom Jesus warns against.
 The further description of Jesus' critique includes:

 they wear στολη (12:38, "stole" or "robe)